North Texas football team's game at UAB canceled due to coronavirus concerns at UAB

 The school is out of open dates to reschedule games.

-UNT's latest cancelation came just two days after head coach Seth Littrell expressed confidence that the Mean Green would play this weekend.
+UNT’s latest cancellation came just two days after head coach Seth Littrell expressed confidence that the Mean Green would play this weekend.

 UNT has not played since knocking off Middle Tennessee State University on Oct.
 17 to move to 2-3 on the season.